 Having a messy desk may seem innocent to you, but it can be distracting to your colleagues – especially if you’re guilty of spreading out on to their work area.
 Indeed, if your folders all over the place and your coworker barely has enough space for their water bottle, you need to fix the situation – and fast.

 12. Ignoring Basic Email Etiquette

 Do you get so engrossed in your work that you forget to check your inbox, and are you guilty of one-word replies that often come across as rude or abrupt?
-Well, quite simply, it makes you look unprofessional.
+Well, quite simply, it makes you look unprofessional and this is bad email etiquette.
 So, start paying more attention to your inbox and allocate five minutes every hour to scroll through your emails to deal with those that are important and mark those that can wait until later.